What Flooding Means for Property Values

+Brisbane floods and property values go hand in hand.
 Immediately post the 2011 Brisbane floods there are no prizes to what was the most asked question for property buyers looking at Brisbane!
-These floods were a game changer for the Brisbane property market and a real wakeup call as we had seen nothing like it since 1974.
-The 2011 floods reduced buyer activity and demand to purchase a property anywhere near 2011 flood levels, or any flood level for that matter.
+These floods were a game changer for the Brisbane property market and a real wake up call as we had seen nothing like it since 1974.
+The 2011 floods reduced buyer activity and demand to purchase property even lower than the 1974 floods, or any flood level for that matter.

 Like in 1974, the 2011 flood had slowed the market across the board.
 Although the market in general came back reasonably quickly in the areas that were nowhere near the flood, those that were close to flood or in neighbouring flood effected suburbs remained flat for some time.
 The properties that were actually flooded did not recover their values for many years, some still have not recovered to this day and some in lower socio-economic areas may never recover.